RAKR314 CM4 Base Board Flashing the OS

 Flashing the Image

-Now that you have the eMMC properly mounted, the rest of the procedure is very similar to what one has to do when flashing an SD card.
-Simply open up balenaEtcher, select the file, select the drive named Compute Module
+Now that the eMMC is properly mounted, the rest of the process is similar to flashing an SD card.
+Open balenaEtcher, select the firmware file, choose the drive labeled Compute Module

 First Login